ayushsharma82/ESP-DASH/README.md

 <p><b>Note:</b> This is not a stable release yet.
 It is yet to be polished and pro version also has to be updated to v4 before this is merged with master branch.</p>
 <br/>
-<p align="center"><b>DASH V4</b> is the 4th generation of a blazing fast library to create a functional & real-time dashboard for <b>ESP8266</b> & <b>ESP32</b> microcontrollers.
+<p align="center"><b>DASH V4</b> is the 4th-gen blazing fast library to create a functional & real-time dashboard for <b>ESP8266</b> & <b>ESP32</b> microcontrollers.
 This library includes charts, display cards, interactive buttons and many more components to create a perfect dashboard which is accessible locally via your IoT device's IP.
 DASH does not require any kind of internet connection, everything is stored locally.</p>

 <br/>